-- 21.1 Professional Meetings.
-Employees should be encouraged to and may, with the approval of the supervisor, attend professional meetings, conferences, and activities.
-Subject to the availability of funds, the employee's expenses in connection with such meetings, conferences, or activities shall be reimbursed in accordance with the applicable provisions of State law and rules and regulations having the force and effect of law. - 21.2 Office Space.
+- 21.1 Professional Activities.
+Employees shall be encouraged to attend professional meetings, conferences, and activities with the approval of their supervisor.
+The University shall reimburse an employee for expenses related to such activities subject to the availability of funds and the approval of the supervisor, in accordance with the applicable provisions of State law and rules and regulations having the force and effect of law. - 21.2 Office Space.
 Each employee shall be provided with office space which may be on a shared basis.
 The parties recognize the desirability of providing each employee with enclosed office space with a door lock, office equipment commensurate with assigned responsibilities, and ready access to a telephone.
 Each employee shall, consistent with building security, have reasonable access to the employee's office space and laboratories, studios, music rooms, and the like used in connection with assigned responsibilities; this provision may require that campus security provide access on an individual basis.
 Before an employee's office location is changed, or before there is a substantial alteration to an employee's office to a degree that impedes the employee's work effectiveness, the affected employee shall be notified, if practicable, at least one (1) month prior to such change. - 21.3 Safe Conditions.
 Whenever an employee reports a condition which the employee feels represents a violation of safety or health rules and regulations or which is an unreasonable hazard to persons or property, such conditions shall be promptly investigated.
-The appropriate administrator shall reply to the concern, in writing, if the employee's concern is communicated in writing. - 21.4 Limitation on Personal Liability. - (a) In the event an employee is sued for an act, event, or omission which may fall within the scope of Section 768.28, Florida Statutes, the employee should notify the

-President's office as soon as possible after receipt of the summons commencing the action in order that the University may fulfill its obligation.
-Failure to notify the employer promptly may affect the rights of the parties.

-(b) For information purposes, the following pertinent language of Section 768.28(9), Florida Statutes, is reproduced herein.
+The appropriate administrator shall reply to the concern, in writing, if the employee's concern is communicated in writing. - 21.4 Limitation on Personal Liability. - (a) In the event an employee is sued for an act, event, or omission which may fall within the scope of Section 768.28, Florida Statutes, the employee should notify the President's office as soon as possible after receipt of the summons commencing the action in order that the University may fulfill its obligation.
+Failure to notify the employer promptly may affect the rights of the parties. - (b) For information purposes, the following pertinent language of Section 768.28(9), Florida Statutes, is reproduced herein.